CityOfNewYork/patterns-scripts/src/google-translate-element/readme.md

 # Google Translate Element

-Enables a custom language selector by maps change events from a select element to the Google Translate Widget.
-Observes the html lang attribute and switches stylesheets based on the changed language (if the stylesheet exists).
+Enables a custom language selector by mapping change events from a select element to the Google Translate Widget.
+Observes the html lang attribute and switches stylesheets based on the changed language (if the stylesheet is provided).

 ## Usage